The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Sam’s Club Unofficial 7-Day Price Protection Policy

-BUT….many members have reported to me that often receive a price adjustments within 7 days of purchase, this practice is subject to the discretion of individual clubs.
+BUT….many members have reported to me that they often receive a price adjustments within 7 days of purchase, this practice is subject to the discretion of individual clubs.

 But I’m here to tell you that YOU HAVE NOTHING TO LOSE by trying.
 This works especially well if you plan to buy high-ticket electronics or appliances that you may return later.